 The condition named Colic causes babies, even healthy ones, to cry unstoppably without a specific reason.

 They cry around the same time every day.
 It starts to occur when a baby is 3/4 weeks old.
-It is thought that gas and stomach problems cause it, but scientists did not prove that statement yet.
-Nevertheless, many parents decide to try gripe water or drops to treat it.
+It is thought that gas and stomach problems cause it, but scientists did not proven that statement yet.
+Nevertheless, many parents decide to try and treat it.

 The first choice is gripe water.
 It’s based on herbs and water, so it’s safe to use.
-As it’s shown in the study of the South African Medical Journal, gripe water can reduce the colic symptoms and it will give a soothing effect on a baby's tummy.
+As it’s shown in the study of the South African Medical Journal, it can reduce colic symptoms and will give a soothing effect on a baby's tummy.

 Two ingredients are sodium bicarbonate and dill seed oil, meaning that the baby won’t tend to have an upset stomach.
 However, if you overdo it, it can cause alkalosis.
 Also, if you don’t store it in a cool place, it can attract bacteria or even fungi.